brisa-build/brisa/README.md

 - [ ] stream rendering
 - [ ] async components error component
 - [ ] async components loading component (pending state)
+- [ ] Investigate and do (if possible) to support components to have request as second param
 - [ ] Make a CLI that compiles + executes the app (no need to make Bun.serve(/* ... */))
 - [ ] Read pages as Next.js way /pages/index.ts or /src/pages/index.ts
 - [ ] Investigate better alternative to manage the state, context and events